 The HRCC is responsible for Spark's remuneration policy and practices and is also ultimately responsible for ensuring Spark meets legislative and regulatory requirements as they relate to remuneration matters.

-Spark is committed to ensuring that the remuneration of Directors is transparent, fair, and reasonable and subject to shareholder approval if required.
+Spark is committed to ensuring that the remuneration of directors is transparent, fair, and reasonable.
+The total fees available to be paid to directors are subject to shareholder approval.